 Mulcahy Associates has secured major publishing deals for new writers as well as advancing the careers of more established figures.
+These include literary novelists, thriller and romance writers, young adult and children’s authors, economists, TV presenters, chefs and cooks, food and restaurant brands, environmentalists, politicians and people who have had led extraordinary lives.
 We are always hunting for talented new authors.
-Although we usually find these via contacts and recommendations, we welcome unsolicited manuscripts.
+Although we usually find these via contacts and recommendations, numerous writers have come to us via general submissions.
 If you wish to submit your work to the agency please follow the guidelines on the submissions page.

 Ivan Mulcahy was born in Dublin.
 After studying Politics at Trinity College, he moved to London and joined Reuters, the leading global news and information business.
 Ivan spent fourteen years with Reuters, including four in New York, four in Stockholm and three in his home town, Dublin.
 He was promoted rapidly and at the time of leaving in the late 1990s was responsible for all Reuters business in North Europe (250 staff across eight countries containing four international news bureaux).
 Ivan then became one of the principals of a successful international information technology business called MetaMatrix Inc. Passionate about books and film, in 2002 he founded a literary agency.
 Ivan particularly enjoys working with authors of memoir or biography.
 He also likes finding new voices in fiction for children.
 In addition, he is looking for new crime or thriller writers.